-- tasks for relaying newly derived information using segments to the right are executed before those to the left, and - once a node is known to be true or false, all tasks attempting to derive it (left of it in the graph) are canceled, as long as their results are not needed elsewhere.
+- 1. tasks for relaying newly derived information using segments to the right are executed before those to the left, - 2. once a node is known to be true or false, all tasks still attempting to derive it are canceled, as long as their results are not needed elsewhere, and all channels pointing to it which may still derive it are closed. - 3. once a rule fires, all tasks for potential antecedents of that rule still attempting to satisfy it are canceled, as long as their results are not needed elsewhere, and all channels from antecedents which may still satisfy it are closed.

-Together, these two heuristics ensure that messages reach the query as quickly as possible, and time is not wasted deriving unnecessary formulas.
+Together, these three heuristics ensure that messages reach the query as quickly as possible, and time is not wasted deriving unnecessary formulas.
 The priorities of the messages (and hence, tasks) allow us to reach these goals.
-All UNASSERT messages have the highest priority, followed by all CANCEL-INFER messages.
-Then come I-INFER and U-INFER messages.
-BACKWARD-INFER messages have the lowest priority.
-As I-INFER and U-INFER messages flow to the right, they get higher priority, but their priorities remain lower than that of CANCEL-INFER messages.
-In forward inference, I-INFER and U-INFER messages to the right in the graph always have higher priority than those to the left, since the messages all begin flowing from a common point.
-In backward inference, the priorities of BACKWARD-INFER, and I-INFER, and U-INFER messages work together to derive a query formula as quickly as possible: since BACKWARD-INFER messages are of the lowest priority, those I-INFER and U-INFER messages waiting at valves which are nearest to the query formula begin flowing forward before valves further away are opened.
-This, combined with the increasing priority of I-INFER and U-INFER messages ensure efficient derivation.
+All unassert messages have the highest priority, followed by all cancel-infer messages.
+Then come i-infer and u-infer messages. backward-infer messages have the lowest priority.
+As i-infer and u-infer messages flow to the right, they get higher priority, but their priorities remain lower than that of cancel-infer messages.
+In forward inference, i-infer and u-infer messages to the right in the graph always have higher priority than those to the left, since the messages all begin flowing from a common point.
+In backward inference, the priorities of backward-infer, and i-infer, and u-infer messages work together to derive a query formula as quickly as possible: since backward-infer messages are of the lowest priority, those i-infer and u-infer messages waiting at valves which are nearest to the query formula begin flowing forward before valves further away are opened.
+This, combined with the increasing priority of i-infer and u-infer messages ensure efficient derivation.
 In short, the closest possible path to the query formula is always attempted first in backward inference.

-The usefulness of CANCEL-INFER can be seen if you consider what would happen in the example in Figure 3 if e were also asserted.
-Remember that the CANCEL-INFER messages close valves in channels they passes through, and are passed backward further when a node has received the same number of cancellation messages as it has outgoing channels.
+The usefulness of cancel-infer can be seen if you consider what would happen in the example in Fig. 3 if e were also asserted.
+Remember that the cancel-infer messages close valves in channels they passes through, and are passed backward further when a node has received the same number of cancellation messages as it has outgoing channels.
 In this example, backward inference messages would reach wft2, then d and e.
 The message that e is asserted would flow forward through e's i-channel to wft2, which would in turn both send a message resulting in the assertion of f, and cancel inference going on further left in the graph, cutting off wft1's inference since it is now unnecessary.